About the Lab

 The Waring lab travels all over the world to study the soil carbon cycle and its feedbacks to global change.
 Our current projects span the tundra to the tropics... check out our site photos below!

 Lab alumna Karen Foley examined controls on greenhouse gas production by soil microbes in the Yukon-Kuskokwim Delta, AK.
 This work continues in collaboration with an NSF-funded project led by Professor Trisha Atwood at USU.

-A view from one of Jess's study trees in Monteverde, Costa Rica, where she is examining carbon cycling in canopy soils
+A view from one of Jess's study trees in Monteverde, Costa Rica, where she is researching carbon cycling in canopy soils